Special cases of the Multi-Measure Model -- understanding the prolonged inflation: The Multi-Measures Model

 In the Friedman--Lemaitre--Robertson--Walker space-time metric, the effective equations of motion are: \ba v^3+3\mba v+2\mbb&=&0 \\ \dot{a}(t)-\sqrt{\frac{\rho}{6}}a(t)&=&0 \\ \frac{d}{dt}\left( a(t)^3\dphi(1+\frac{\chi_2}{2}\eb v^2) \right)+ a(t)^3 (\alpha\frac{\dphi^2}{4}\chi_2\eb v^2+\frac{1}{2}V_\phi v^2-\chi_2 U_\phi\frac{v^4}{4})&=&0 \ea

 The dot over the fields indicates the time derivative and the subscript $\phi$ -- the derivative with respect to the field $\phi$.
-From here on we will omit writing the explicit dependence on $\phi$ of $V(\phi)$ and $U(\phi)$ and on $t$ for most quantities (the constants of the theory are $\alpha, b_0, p_u M_0, M_1, M_2, \chi_2, f_1, f_2$) .
-Here we denote the velocity of the darkon field as $v=\dot{u}$.
+From here on we will omit writing the explicit dependence on $\phi$ of $V(\phi)$ and $U(\phi)$ and where it makes sense, the time-dependence of $v(t)$.

-The algebraic Equation (\ref{sys1}) comes from the conservation of the dark charge and the parameters are:
+The algebraic Equation (\ref{sys1}) comes from the conservation of the dark charge where $v=\dot{u}$ and the parameters are:

 with $p_u$ -- an integration constant corresponding to the so called ``dark charge''.

 Equation (\ref{sys2}) is the first Friedman equation where $a(t)$ is the metric scaling function, and the energy density is: